Fabrics for Making Traditional Japanese Samue

 Our products use fabrics made in Japan.
 Sometimes, we collaborate with fabric makers to create original materials.
 We are proud to say that no other brand uses as many domestic fabrics and produces as many different types of samue as we do.

-In this article, we will introduce the types of fabrics we use and the characteristics of each.
+In this blog, we will introduce the types of fabrics we use and the characteristics of each.
 We want to help you learn why we are so particular about our materials and why we're committed to producing only the highest-quality samue and jinbei.

-Samue and jinbei, made from 100% cotton, are great for people new to traditional Japanese clothing.
+Samue and jinbei made from 100% cotton are great for people new to traditional Japanese clothing.
 They also make great gifts as they're comfortable to wear.

 Sashiko-Ori (Stitch Weave)